Science of Crime: Drug Chemistry

 Forensic science is a complex discipline that encompasses more than a dozen distinct fields.
 Except for a few recent additions to the investigative tool kit such as DNA analysis and computer forensics, most fields trace their origins to the 19th century or before.

-Presented by The Mob Museum, this program in the Science of Crime series will focus on fingerprint forensics.
+Presented by The Mob Museum, this program in the Science of Crime series will focus on drug chemistry.

 Within most crime labs, scientists have highly specialized expertise.
 Unlike what is portrayed on television, it is rarely one individual who investigates the crime scene, processes the fingerprints, analyzes the DNA and examines the trace evidence.
 Instead, highly specialized experts focus on one field.
 This leads to more efficient and effective lab results.